dipi-io/dipi-woocommerce/README.md

 # Dipi Woocommerce
-Integrate your Woocommerce store with Dipi.io
+Integrate your WooCommerce store with Dipi.io

 - Download code as zip and upload in Plugins > Add new > Upload plugin
 - Activate the plugin
-- Go to Woocommerce > Dipi
+- Go to WooCommerce > Dipi